Why use expensive chemicals to clean?

 If you have a tip for that one, I’m all ears!

-Here’s a couple of examples of the scrub’s muscle (shown by some poorly taken pictures):
+Here’s a couple of examples of the scrub’s muscle (shown by some poorly taken pictures): long-standing reminder of a black streak after several attempts to scrub it off (yes it really was that orange after I scrubbed the black off)

 I hope this gives you confidence that natural cleaners are the way to go for a clean and safe home!